 Goodwill represents the excess of cost over net assets of acquired businesses that are consolidated.
 The Company performs its annual assessment of goodwill on February 28th of each fiscal year and whenever events or changes in circumstances or a triggering event indicate that the carrying amount may not be recoverable.
 Determining whether a triggering event has occurred often involves significant judgment from management.
 An entity is permitted to first assess qualitatively whether it is necessary to perform a goodwill impairment test.
 The quantitative impairment test is required only if the entity concludes that it is more likely than not that a reporting unit's fair value is less than its carrying amount.
 The Company determines the fair value of a reporting unit based on an income approach utilizing a discounted cash flow adjusted for entity specific factors.
 In evaluating whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, an entity should consider the totality of all relevant events or circumstances that affect the fair value or carrying amount of a reporting unit.
-If the carrying value of a reporting unit's goodwill exceeds its implied fair value, then an impairment loss equal to the difference is recorded.
+If the carrying value of a reporting unit exceeds the reporting unit's fair value, then an impairment charge is recognized reducing the goodwill by the excess of the carrying amount over the fair value, not to exceed the total amount of the goodwill allocated to the that reporting unit.
 See Note 4, "Acquisition and Related Goodwill" for further information and discussion.

-The Company performed its annual assessment of goodwill on February 28, 2019 and noted no triggering events from the analysis date to March 31, 2019 and determined that there was no impairment to goodwill.
-Additionally, there was no impairment identified for the fiscal year ended March 31, 2018 based on the assessment performed in prior year.
+The Company performed its annual assessment of goodwill on February 28, 2020 and noted no triggering events from the analysis date to March 31, 2020 and determined that there was no impairment to goodwill.
+Additionally, there was no impairment identified for the fiscal year ended March 31, 2019 based on the assessment performed in the prior fiscal year.